-The origins of kuji-kiri is hotly debated, with some experts believing it’s from China or India.
+The origins of Kuji-Kiri is hotly debated, with some experts believing it was from China or India.

-Nonetheless, once inside Japan, Tendai Buddhism, Shugendo and Shintoism influenced the practice.
-They were likely the sources of ninja hand signs.
+Nonetheless, once imported into Japan, Tendai Buddhism, Shugendo and Shintoism influenced the practice.
+These Japanese practices were likely the sources of ninja hand signs.

 Each symbol has a specific meaning.
 So, to invoke a specific ability, you have to perform the correct symbol.